MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ## How it works

 You're probably familiar with file classification labels in [Azure Information Protection](/azure/information-protection/what-is-information-protection).
-You can see the Azure Information Protection classification tags in Cloud App Security.
-As soon as you integrate Cloud App Security with Azure Information Protection, Cloud App Security scans files as follows:
+You can see the Azure Information Protection classification tags in Defender for Cloud Apps.
+As soon as you integrate Defender for Cloud Apps with Azure Information Protection, Defender for Cloud Apps scans files as follows:

-1. Cloud App Security retrieves the list of all the classification labels used in your tenant.
+1. Defender for Cloud Apps retrieves the list of all the classification labels used in your tenant.
 This action is performed every hour to keep the list up to date.

-2. Cloud App Security then scans the files for classification labels, as follows:
+2. Defender for Cloud Apps then scans the files for classification labels, as follows:

     - If you enabled automatic scan, all new or modified files are added to the scan queue and all existing files and repositories will be scanned.
     - If you set a file policy to search for classification labels, these files are added to the scan queue for classification labels.

-3. As noted above, these scans are for the classification labels discovered in the initial scan Cloud App Security does to see which classification labels are used in your tenant.
+3. As noted above, these scans are for the classification labels discovered in the initial scan Defender for Cloud Apps does to see which classification labels are used in your tenant.
 External labels, classification labels set by someone external to your tenant, are added to the list of classification labels.
 If you don't want to scan for these, select the **Only scan files for Azure Information Protection classification labels from this tenant** check box.

-4. After you enable Azure Information Protection on Cloud App Security, all new files that are added to your connected cloud apps will be scanned for classification labels.
+4. After you enable Azure Information Protection on Defender for Cloud Apps, all new files that are added to your connected cloud apps will be scanned for classification labels.

-5. You can create new policies within Cloud App Security that apply your classification labels automatically.
+5. You can create new policies within Defender for Cloud Apps that apply your classification labels automatically.

 > [!NOTE]
 >
-> - Labels with protection outside of Cloud App Security can be overridden by Cloud App Security, but can't be removed.
+> - Labels with protection outside of Defender for Cloud Apps can be overridden by Defender for Cloud Apps, but can't be removed.
 In addition, you can scan these files by granting permissions to [inspect content for protected files](content-inspection.md#content-inspection-for-protected-files).
-> - Cloud App Security does not support reading labels of password-protected files.
+> - Defender for Cloud Apps does not support reading labels of password-protected files.
 > - Empty files will not be labeled.

-## How to integrate Azure Information Protection with Cloud App Security
+## How to integrate Azure Information Protection with Defender for Cloud Apps

 ### Enable Azure Information Protection

-All you have to do to integrate Azure Information Protection with Cloud App Security is click a single checkbox.
+All you have to do to integrate Azure Information Protection with Defender for Cloud Apps is click a single checkbox.
 By enabling automatic scan, you enable searching for Azure Information Protection classification labels on your Office 365 files without the need to create a policy.
-After you enable it, if you have files in your cloud environment that are labeled with Azure Information Protection classification labels, you'll see them in Cloud App Security.
+After you enable it, if you have files in your cloud environment that are labeled with Azure Information Protection classification labels, you'll see them in Defender for Cloud Apps.

-To enable Cloud App Security to scan files with content inspection enabled for classification labels:
+To enable Defender for Cloud Apps to scan files with content inspection enabled for classification labels:

-1. In Cloud App Security, under the settings cog, select the **Settings** page under the **System** heading.
+1. In Defender for Cloud Apps, under the settings cog, select the **Settings** page under the **System** heading.

     ![Settings menu.](media/azip-system-settings.png)
 1. Under **Azure Information Protection**, select **Automatically scan new files for Azure Information Protection classification labels**.

     ![enable azure information protection.](media/enable-azip.png)

-After enabling Azure Information Protection, you'll be able to see files that have classification labels and filter them per label in Cloud App Security.
-After Cloud App Security is connected to the cloud app, you'll be able to use the Azure Information Protection integration features to apply Azure Information Protection classification labels (with or without protection) in the Cloud App Security portal, by adding them directly to files or by configuring a file policy to apply classification labels automatically as a governance action.
+After enabling Azure Information Protection, you'll be able to see files that have classification labels and filter them per label in Defender for Cloud Apps.
+After Defender for Cloud Apps is connected to the cloud app, you'll be able to use the Azure Information Protection integration features to apply Azure Information Protection classification labels (with or without protection) in the Defender for Cloud Apps portal, by adding them directly to files or by configuring a file policy to apply classification labels automatically as a governance action.

 > [!NOTE]
 > Automatic scan does not scan existing files until they are modified again.
 To scan existing files for Azure Information Protection classification labels, you must have at least one **File policy** that includes content inspection.
 If you have none, create a new **File policy**, delete all the preset filters, under **Inspection method** select **Built-in DLP**.
 In the **Content inspection** field, select **Include files that match a preset expression** and select any predefined value, and save the policy.
 This enables content inspection, which automatically detects Azure Information Protection classification labels.

 #### Set internal and external tags

-By default, Cloud App Security scans classification labels that were defined in your organization as well as external ones defined by other organizations.
+By default, Defender for Cloud Apps scans classification labels that were defined in your organization as well as external ones defined by other organizations.

-To ignore classification labels set external to your organization, in the [Cloud App Security portal](https://portal.cloudappsecurity.com/), go under **Settings** and **Azure Information Protection**.
+To ignore classification labels set external to your organization, in the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/), go under **Settings** and **Azure Information Protection**.
 Select **Only scan files for Azure Information Protection classification labels and content inspection warnings from this tenant**.

 ![ignore labels.](media/azip-ignore.png)